CERVICAL MYELOPATHY

 The Prognosis for Myelopathy Patients?

-Cervical myelopathy is a progressive condition, meaning it tends to worsen over time if left untreated.
-While some symptoms may temporarily improve with conservative treatments like physical therapy or medications, the underlying spinal compression usually requires more definitive treatment.
-The nerves that govern bodily motions and functions can become damaged by spinal compression.
-Because doctors cannot reverse nerve damage, it is critical to get treatment as soon as symptoms appear.
-Early detection and therapy can help you improve your health and, in some cases, reverse spinal cord injury.
+Cervical myelopathy progresses over time if untreated (Nouri et al., 2015).
+Some symptoms may temporarily improve with conservative treatments like physical therapy or medications, but spinal compression often demands definitive intervention (Kalsi-Ryan et al., 2013).
+Spinal compression damages nerves governing bodily motions and functions.
+Since doctors cannot reverse nerve damage, early treatment proves critical (Fehlings et al., 2017).
+As mentioned earlier on this page, timely detection can improve health and, in some cases, reverse spinal cord injury.

-Surgical intervention, such as decompression or spinal fusion, is often necessary to alleviate pressure on the spinal cord and prevent further progression of symptoms.
-With timely and appropriate treatment, many people with cervical myelopathy can experience significant improvement in their symptoms and quality of life.
+Surgical intervention, such as decompression or spinal fusion, often becomes necessary to alleviate pressure and halt symptom progression (Fehlings et al., 2017).
+With timely treatment, many patients experience significant symptom relief and improved quality of life (Nouri et al., 2015).

 Why Choose the Southwest Scoliosis and Spine Institute